 What is it and how do I get rid of it?

 Reactivity is a broad term used by dog trainers to describe an over aroused reaction to unfamiliar people, dogs and/or things in the dog’s environment.
 If you think about it, dogs are reacting to their environment all the time, so really everything is reactivity.
 But in this case we are talking about a particular picture that looks like …lunging, barking, snapping, growling and threatening someone or something in the dog’s environment, usually when the dog is on the end of a leash or restrained in some way.
-In all cases, reactivity is a dog’s emotional response to something in his/her environment….usually fear.
+In all cases, reactivity is a dog’s emotional response to something in his/her environment.
+The two most common emotions behind aggression in dogs is fear and/or guarding of resources.

 Many people report that their dog does not listen or respond to them when they are in a reactive state.
 The simple reason for this is that they can’t!
 For the dog to respond to you they would have to be working off of their “new brain” or their frontal cortex.
 Physically, the two parts of the brain cannot be accessed at the same time.
 It’s one or the other.